 These days, most people — especially millennials and Gen Zers — prefer communicating by email and text than by phone.
 They also want quick responses and fast results.

-Automation technology like a live chatbot can save your team a lot of time answering questions and addressing inquiries from prospects.
+Automation technology like a live chatbot or an AI leasing assistant can save your team a lot of time answering questions and addressing inquiries from prospects.
 Live chat features also allow you to provide quick response times — even after business hours — without distracting staff members or pulling them away from other tasks.

 A whopping 72% of consumers report they would rather learn about a product or service via video than by any other form of content.
 So, it’s in your best interest to provide video footage of your property.